DKFZ-ODCF/FastqIndEx/README.md

 cd ..
 cmake --build release --target all -- -j 2                                # Or --build debug
 ```

+**<span style="color:ffffa0;">
+Note, that the -D flags for the includes are only necessary, if you
+manually installed the libraries.
+If they are already installed on your
+system or (e.g. for UnitTest++) you installed them to the system folders
+or if you use the Conda environment, you can omit these flags.
+</span>**

 To clean the build directory use: